 My advisee doesn't know what to major in yet.
 Should he/she take a math course?

 We recommend that students who are completely unsure about their major wait to take a math course until they have a better idea of what discipline they would like to pursue.
 Some majors (e.g. business, physics, engineering, etc.) require calculus, while other majors (e.g. elementary education, psychology, speech language hearing sciences, etc.) require statistics.
-Other majors, particularly the humanities, allow any 100-level math course (with the exception of MA109) to count for the math core.
+Other majors, particularly the humanities, allow any 100-level math course to count for the math core.

 My advisee didn't submit AP scores before matriculating at Loyola.
 What should he/she do?

 Advise the student to request that College Board sends the official AP score report to Loyola University Maryland.
 AASC will notify the student via Loyola email whether or not any credit can be awarded upon receipt of the official report.